 Candidates being considered for promotion shall be sent a written notice by the Chair of PC that they are candidates for promotion.

-All full-time faculty and those holding shared appointments in the departments concerned and in at least their third year of service (in ranks defined in Part One, Article VI [Appointments to the Faculty], Sections A [Tenure-Track Appointments] and E [Non-Tenure-Track Appointments], number 2b [Artist- or Writer-in-Residence] shall be consulted and shall write letters to the Chair.
+vi.v.
+Eligible faculty are tenure-track and tenured faculty and those holding shared appointments in the department or program concerned who are in at least their third year of full-time service at Skidmore (in the ranks defined in Part One [Faculty Rights and Responsibilities], Article VI [Appointments to the Faculty], Sections A [Tenure-Track Appointments] and, at the option of the department or program, which shall be communicated to PC by the Chair or Program Director in their letter, full-time unit members in a department or program at the Associate or Full rank (CBA, Article XXIV, Section XIX, Section 2B).
+Eligible faculty shall be consulted and shall write letters to the Chair.
 In consultation with the candidate, the Department Chair may request letters from program directors and other chairs if the candidate’s affiliation with, or contribution to, another program or department has been especially consequential.
-If the candidate holds a proportional appointment, colleagues from both departments/programs must evaluate the candidate.
+If the candidate holds a proportional appointment, eligible colleagues from both departments/programs must evaluate the candidate.
 Individuals writing letters of evaluation for the candidate shall clearly state whether they do or do not recommend promotion, and why, according to the criteria for continued service.
 The Chair's letter shall present the Chair's individual position as well as the department's.
 All these letters shall be forwarded to PC.

 In the case of a promotion candidate appointed to an ID Program, the ID Program Director shall perform those functions normally assumed by a Department Chair, and faculty on the ID PPC shall be consulted and shall write letters.
 All these letters shall be forwarded to PC.